 - Add the chopped onion and sauté for 4-5 minutes.

-- Add the carrots, spring onions, potatoes, artichokes, salt and pepper.
+- Add the carrots, green onions, potatoes, artichokes, salt and pepper.

 - Add 2 cups of water.
 Lower heat to medium-low.
 Cover the pot and cook for 30 minutes.